Drewfore/NDSI/README.md

 Model runs in QGIS.
 Anyone wishing to download and use this model can do so with a download of QGIS.

+## Instructions

+* Download the model somewhere on your computer.
+* Open QGIS, and go to the processing menu and select "Graphical Modeler".
+* Load in the downloaded model file to inspect the work flow/modify/execute the model.

 ## FYI